 - Investigate rail shuttles between Lara and Waurn Ponds; Colac and Geelong; Bannockburn and Geelong.

-- Dedicated airport bus service and a new station at Avalon on the Geelong-Melbourne line.
+- A new station at Avalon on the Geelong-Melbourne line.
 Include this project in the Geelong Fast Rail Study.

 - An increase in rail service between Geelong-Colac-Warrnambool (via Winchelsea) from four services a day to minimum of five return services a day.